Capital of Culture 2019

 The Roman Amphitheatre of Plovdiv is one of the best preserved Roman constructions in the world.
 It has 28 concentric rows of seats and a large area for the orchestra.
 The theatre is still active and numerous festivals are held here, including the Folklore Festival, Jazz Festival and Opera Festival.

-CHURCH OF SAINT CONSTANTINE AND HELENA
+CHURCH OF SAINT CONSTANTINE

 The Church of St. Constantine and Helena is one of the most important attractions of the city and its oldest Christian place of worship.
 It was built in honour of Constantine the Great who with a decree granted religious freedom to all.
 He is portrayed here together with his mother Helena.